 Kelvinator also comes to play hardball here in this price range.
 The KSD71HRH packs in 7.1kW of cooling power and has all the features you’ve come to expect from Kelvinator.
 Such features include:

 - Auto and manual operation with 24-hour timer

 - HEPA filter, and negative ion filter

 This unit also operates at 50 decibels, which is quieter than a ‘quiet’ conversation.
-For about $1,900, but retailing for nearly $2,400, this Kelvinator air conditioner can perform in a larger room such as a lounge or home office and will make those hot summer days not so bad.
+Retailing for $1,849, this Kelvinator air conditioner can perform in a larger room such as a lounge or home office and will make those hot summer days not so bad.